LADEE was designed to characterize the tenuous lunar atmosphere and dust environment from orbit.

-The scientific objectives of the mission are:
+The scientific objectives of the mission were to:

 - Determine the global density, composition, and time variability of the fragile lunar atmosphere before it is perturbed by further human activity.